Skip to Content

 The payment token is the asset used to cover fees for sending messages on Reactor.
 The fees can be paid using either the native gas, a supported payment token on the chain, or the R Token.
 The zero address value on a chain, the address(0) or 0x0000000000000000000000000000000000000000 on EVM chains, can be used to pay fees in the native gas.
 To get the contract address for other supported payment tokens, including the R token, look at the Payment Tokens page.

-Destination Chain Name
+Destination Name

 Destination Address

-The address of the contract on the destination chain where the message will be delivered.
+The address of the contract on the destination where the message will be delivered.
 The contract at the destination address must implement the IExecutable interface in order to receive messages.

 Action